What is Rosacea

 - As sunlight is thought to make rosacea symptoms worse in some patients, protection from the sun with the use of an effective sun cream on the face with a minimum 30 SPF and UVA protection is advised

 - If you have dry facial skin a non-perfumed moisturiser cream is highly recommended

-- You should avoid using any abrasive or steroid creams (unless specifically advised by a Dermatologist)
+- You should avoid using any steroid creams (unless specifically advised by a Dermatologist)

 - Drugs that dilate the blood vessels can make rosacea worse

 - Caffeine, alcohol and certain spicy foods can trigger rosacea, so cut down or eliminate these from your diet Women may find that certain cosmetic and facial products cause a flare up of their rosacea symtoms and may need to find alternative hypoallergenic products that suit them through trial and error.